-systemd-analyze — Analyze system boot-up performance
+systemd-analyze — Analyze and debug system manager

-systemd-analyze [OPTIONS...] time
+systemd-analyze [OPTIONS...] [time]

 systemd-analyze [OPTIONS...] blame

-systemd-analyze [OPTIONS...] critical-chain
+systemd-analyze [OPTIONS...] critical-chain [

 systemd-analyze [OPTIONS...] plot [> file.svg]